Best Beaches in Tahoe City and North Lake Tahoe

 Should you stay in Tahoe City if you also want a ski trip?

-Yes, if you want one base that can handle both seasons well.
+Yes, if you want one place to stay that can handle both seasons well.
 Tahoe City is especially convenient for Palisades Tahoe, Alpine Meadows, and Homewood, while still feeling like a real lake town instead of a resort-only village.